 Estate planning attorneys need to understand how their strategies will impact estate administration.
 Administration attorneys need to understand all the various estate planning techniques.
 In all cases, your attorneys should handle your case to minimize the risk of probate litigation or a will contest.

 You should ask about fees when you are researching attorneys.
 Ask about the fee structure at the first meeting or consultation, if not before.
 Your attorney should be willing to discuss attorney fees with you upfront.

 Estate planning attorneys usually charge a flat fee or a flat rate, which may vary depending on the size and complexity of their client's assets and family structure.
 The attorney will consider the documents required to implement the plan.

 Estate administration attorneys often charge a percentage of the estate after taxes.
 Both types of attorneys can use an hourly rate structure.
 With an hourly rate fee structure, the attorney will charge a certain hourly rate and multiply it by the time it takes to do the work.
 You will usually get billed monthly when the attorneys use an hourly rate fee structure.

 Related Practice Areas

-- Estate Planning: Estate planning attorneys write wills and trusts so that the testator's assets are properly distributed after death.
+- Estate planning: Estate planning attorneys write wills and trusts to distribute the testator's assets after death properly.

-- Tax Law: Estates are taxed heavily.
+- Tax law: Some estates are taxed heavily.
 A thorough understanding of tax law is essential to the estate planning process.

-- Elder Law: Estate planning and administration needs change as testators grow older.
+- Elder law: Estate planning and administration must change as testators age.
 An elder law attorney knows how changing life circumstances affect estate plans.

-- Family Law: Estate administration attorneys need to look at past marriage certificates, divorce decrees, and support orders to understand which family members should inherit.
+- Family law: Estate administration attorneys must review past marriage certificates, divorce decrees, and support orders to understand which family members should inherit.